Hot Cakes: Composition

 The majority of the album was recorded at guitarist Dan Hawkins's home, Leeders Farm, in Norfolk.
 Discussing the album in comparison to the band's previous two studio albums, Permission to Land and One Way Ticket to Hell... and Back, drummer Ed Graham noted: "I think that we all feel that the second Darkness album is a bit over produced and maybe lost its way in places, a bit.
 I think we wanted to return to the form we were in; we wanted to make something that was more like Permission to Land than the second album.
 There are a couple of songs on this new album that are actually really old songs that we played ten years ago when we first formed."

 The track "She Just a Girl, Eddie" was written about Graham's ex-girlfriend.
 Prior the album's release, Graham noted: "Justin's written a song about my ex-girlfriend which is slightly embarrassing.
 He wrote a song called 'She Just a Girl Eddie' and it's very obviously about the split up with my ex.
 It doesn't mention her name but I enjoy playing that.
 It's a good song.
 I'm not speaking to her so I don't know if she's heard it or not.
 I'm not sure how she'd feel about it."
-Justin Hawkins said of the album, "Hot Cakes has a nice raw feel to it like the first album had, with occasional luxurious moments akin to the second.
+Justin Hawkins said, "Hot Cakes has a nice raw feel to it like the first album had, with occasional luxurious moments akin to the second.
 We're proud of the songs and we can't wait for people to hear them.
 We've been playing a lot of the material from the album in the live set for some time now.
 Each time we play a new song it feels like a deep powerful thrust in a frenzied love ritual between us and our fans."

-The album includes a cover of Radiohead's single "Street Spirit (Fade Out)", of which Hawkins said: "We included the Radiohead cover because it has been a live favourite for many moons, and we wanted to release a definitive recording of our interpretation."
+The album includes a cover of the 1996 Radiohead song "Street Spirit (Fade Out)", a staple of the Darkness's live shows.
+Hawkins said "we wanted to release a definitive recording of our interpretation".
+It incorporates "speed-metal verses with half-time power-grunge choruses".